Subscribe to Updates

 Changing your dentures:

-you might require a new denture or readjustment with your current dentures if stomatitis is the result of your ill-fitting dentures.
+You might require a new denture or readjustment with your current dentures if stomatitis is the result of your ill-fitting dentures.

 Antifungal therapy:

-in serious form of denture stomatitis, your dentist decides on the elimination of overgrowth of candida fungus through antifungal therapy.
+In serious form of denture stomatitis, your dentist decides on the elimination of overgrowth of candida fungus through antifungal therapy.

 Surgery:

-although surgery will rarely be used in denture stomatitis treatment, in severe cases and in patients with serious health issues, it can be used.
+Although surgery will rarely be used in denture stomatitis treatment, in severe cases and in patients with serious health issues, it can be used.
 Surgical removal of the infected mucous surface of the skin can be prescribed through such procedures like cryosurgery or CO2 laser operation.

 How to prevent denture stomatitis?